isomerpages/moe-meridiansec/_our-curriculum/Co Curriculum Activities (CCA)/Media Club.md

 ---
 #### 2021
 * **16th Ngee Ann Photography Exhibition 2021**<br>
-    Malcolm Pong of 1A1 and Royce Li of 3E1 have been selected to exhibit their works in Lasalle College of Arts.
+    Malcolm Pong (1A1) and Royce Li (3E1) have been selected to exhibit their works in Lasalle College of Arts.

 * **Our Schools, Our Stories photo and video contest 2021**